Think of it as a financial decision, not an emotional one.

-Sadly, the emotional trauma of the divorce process can lead women to make rash, financially catastrophic, decisions in the interest of expediting the process.
+Sadly, the emotional trauma of it process can lead women to make rash, financially catastrophic, decisions in the interest of expediting the process.

 “That is financial suicide,” Aviva Pinto, a certified divorce financial analyst at Bronfman E.L.
 Rothschild in New York, says.
 “You can’t let emotions rule in this place.
 You have to have a saner head counsel you, or you have to come to grips where divorce is really about the money.”